 Printing requires an incredible attention to detail in a super fast paced environment, and a keen eye for color.
 Even a slight mistake will ruin a job and can cost the company thousands of dollars, so the work can be stressful.
 You will need solid skills in mathematics, including being able to measure, multiply and divide.
 The job is physically demanding, and requires bending, lifting and working in tight spaces.
 The hours can be long and weekends or overtime are almost always mandatory.
 And every day requires you bring your A game.

-But if you’re looking for a job where your skills will be valued, your production meaningful and safe for the environment, in a career that allows you can raise a family and work until retirement, consider printing.
+But if you’re looking for a job where your skills will be valued, your production meaningful and safe for the environment, in a career that enables you to raise a family and work until retirement, consider printing.

 By the way, we’re hiring.